 Pitch one begins with a short hand crack and then reaches a wide opening.
 Climb the offwidth for thirty or so feet until you reach a bolted belay.

 Despite what I had seen in photos on Mountain Project, I stayed left side in.
 The undercling wasn’t necessarily the crux, but my energy had petered out by the time I reached it.
 Pulling the roof was felt sweet and savory and arduous but, god, it was gratifying as hell.
-It was a struggle but the day was beautiful, the company was inspiring, and I really did feel like I was back.
+It was a struggle but the day was beautiful, the company was inspiring, and I really did feel like I was getting my groove back.

 As good as it feels to be back, it feels even better knowing that I took the long way to get there.
 Stepping back from the things that you love is necessary in order to reorganize life priorities—and my life could use some organization.